 However, if you believe that you have returned an item still on your account, please read the following:

-- If the item is located, you will be contacted as soon as possible.
+- If the item is located, it will be removed from your account and you will be contacted as soon as possible.

 If the item is not located upon our initial search: